 No Contaminants

-During both normal operations and when pigging or otherwise cleaning its Pipeline, the Interconnected Party shall ensure that all gas it injects at a Receipt Point is free of both dust and other solid and liquid matter, including hydrocarbon liquids, wax, gums, compressor oil and unsaturated hydrocarbons to an extent that might damage or interfere with the proper operation of any First Gas Equipment or First Gas’ Pipeline, either immediately or over time.
+During both normal operations and when pigging or otherwise cleaning its Pipeline, the Interconnected Party shall ensure that all gas it injects at a Receipt Point is free of dust and other solid and liquid matter, including hydrocarbon liquids, wax, gums, compressor oil and unsaturated hydrocarbons, that might damage or interfere with the proper operation of any First Gas Equipment or First Gas’ Pipeline, either immediately or over time.

 Provide Gas Testing Results

-The Interconnected Party shall on request promptly provide First Gas with copies of any data from monitoring, measuring or testing of gas undertaken pursuant to this section 6, including for up to 5 years prior to the date of the request.
+The Interconnected Party shall on request promptly provide First Gas with copies of any data from monitoring, measuring or testing of gas undertaken pursuant to this section 6, including for a period of up to 5 years prior to the date of the request.
 First Gas may disclose such information to any other person, including by publishing that information on OATIS.

-The Interconnected Party agrees that any injection by it of Non-Specification Gas shall constitute a failure to act as a Reasonable and Prudent Operator.
+The Interconnected Party acknowledges and agrees that, for the purposes of the definition of “Reasonable and Prudent Operator”, this section 6 and section 16, any injection by it of Non-Specification Gas shall constitute a failure by the Interconnected Party to act as a Reasonable and Prudent Operator.

 odorisation